EngineerBetter/cf-plex/README.md

 cf-plex delete org might-not-exist --force
 ```

+### Plugins

+CF CLI plugins are managed with an orthogonal home directory of `CF_PLUGIN_HOME`. `cf-plex` doesn't do anything with this, so all your usual plugins will be available.
+If you have a use case that requires plugin isolation, please raise an issue.

 ## Testing

 Currently depends on having an account on Pivotal Web Services and BlueMix.